Sean-Bradley/JEasings/README.md

 ### JEasing `onComplete` callback.

-When a JEasing comnpletes, we can run another script.
+When a JEasing completes, we can run another script.
 E.g, start a new JEasing.

 ```javascript
 new JEASINGS.JEasing(position)